fluturecode/myMtv-client/README.md

 ![Screen Shot 2020-11-15 at 2 36 19 AM](https://user-images.githubusercontent.com/59614789/99179398-65155900-26eb-11eb-80a2-209de4c8741b.png)
+# React YouTube Music Player App

 This repository using React and Firebase to sping up a simple music video player app.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).